NC Governor Signs Bills That Cuts Income Tax, But Could Raise Your Sales Tax When You Shop Online

-RALEIGH, N.C. — Governor Roy Cooper just signed a bill that's supposed to give you more money in your tax refund next year.
+RALEIGH, N.C. — Governor Roy Cooper just signed a bill that's supposed to give you more money in your tax refund next year if you make less than $21,000.
+To pay for that extra in the refund, NC sales tax will be charged on more online purchases.

 Two state senators from Forsyth County were among the bill's primary sponsors: Democratic Senator Paul Lowe and Republican Senator Joyce Krawiec.